nuwave/lighthouse/docs/master/security/validation.md

       ],
       "extensions": {
         "validation": [
-          "The name field is required."
+          "The email field must be a valid email."
         ]
       }
     }